Solving Chronic Endometritis in Mares: Why Activating Dormant Bacteria Is the Key to Successful Treatment

 What our clients say

 “We incorporated bActivate into our standard reproductive work-up for problem mares at Hagyard.
-Out of 64 mares that had failed to conceive for at least 3 cycles, 83% became pregnant following bActivate activation and targeted antibiotic treatment.
-Nearly half had a dormant Streptococcus infection that standard culture had completely missed.
-It changed the way we approach the problem mare.”
+Out of 64 mares that had failed to conceive for at least 3 cycles, 83% became pregnant following bActivate activation and targeted antibiotic treatment.”

 “We used bActivate on 19 of our most persistent problem mares — horses that had been barren for over a year despite every conventional treatment we tried.
 89% of them got in foal.
-What really opened our eyes was how many had a hidden infection that standard swabs had never detected.
-It is now a routine part of our protocol at Kildangan.”
+What really opened our eyes was how many had a hidden infection.”

 “We have been using bActivate on several mares — all got pregnant and most of them in first try with frozen semen!”

-“bActivate is an excellent tool that allows us as reproductive vets to do our job as effectively as possible.
-When you compare the cost to the expense of a mare that fails to conceive — or worse, never produces a foal — bActivate is both a smart and cost-effective solution in the long run.”
+“bActivate is an excellent tool that allows us as reproductive vets to do our job effectively.
+It is both a smart and cost-effective solution in the long run.”

 “I used bActivate and after just one covering got a colt foal — after 3 years of hardship where the mare went in foal but never managed to produce a live foal.
 I cannot recommend bActivate enough.”